Emilia-Capital/aaa-option-optimizer/readme.txt

 Yes!!
 Backup your database.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/aaa-option-optimizer)

 == Installation ==
 1. Search for AAA Option Optimizer on the repository.
 2. Install the plugin.